-Annual changes in groundwater storage were calculated for each aquifer between Spring 2022 and Spring 2023 using East Bay Plain Groundwater Model (EBPGWM) results.
-Based on the current hydrogeologic conceptual model (HCM) in the EBP Subbasin, the Shallow Aquifer is one of the three principal aquifers, but is divided into the Water Table Aquifer (or Upper Shallow Aquifer) for sediments within the upper 50 feet, and the Lower Shallow Aquifer from depths of 50 to 200 feet below ground surface.
+Annual changes in groundwater storage were calculated for each aquifer between Spring 2023 and Spring 2024 using East Bay Plain Groundwater Model (EBPGWM) results.
+Based on the current hydrogeologic conceptual model (HCM) of the EBP Subbasin, the Shallow Aquifer is one of the three principal aquifers in the Subbasin, but is divided into the Water Table Aquifer (or Upper Shallow Aquifer) for sediments within the upper 50 feet, and the Lower Shallow Aquifer from depths of 50 to 200 feet below ground surface.
 The change in groundwater storage in the Upper Shallow Aquifer is based on an unconfined specific yield value of 0.06, while the underlying Lower Shallow, Intermediate, and Deep Aquifers, have various specific storage values assigned that are representative of semi-confined to confined conditions.
 The specific yield and storage coefficient values used in the analysis are based on values in the EBPGWM developed and applied during preparation of the EBP Subbasin GSP.

-The combined change in groundwater storage for the entire Subbasin was about -1,500 AF for Spring 2020 to Spring 2021 (dry year), +40 AF for Spring 2021 to Spring 2022 (dry year), and +2,100 AF from Spring 2022 to Spring 2023.
+The combined change in groundwater storage for the entire Subbasin was about +40 AF for Spring 2021 to Spring 2022 (dry year), +2,100 AF from Spring 2022 to Spring 2023 (wet year), and -270 AF for Spring 2023 to Spring 2024 (above normal year).
 Negative change in storage values indicate reduction of groundwater storage, whereas positive change in storage values represent accretion of groundwater in storage.
-Review of changes in groundwater storage in the EBP Subbasin going back to 1991 indicate a long-term recovery in groundwater levels and storage between 1991 and 2006 due to decreases in total groundwater pumping, followed by annual fluctuations in groundwater storage that correlate closely to annual climatic/hydrologic conditions during a time of steady groundwater pumping between 2006 and 2023.
+Review of changes in groundwater storage in the EBP Subbasin going back to 1991 indicate a long-term recovery in groundwater levels and storage between 1991 and 2006 due to decreases in total groundwater pumping, followed by annual fluctuations in groundwater storage that correlate closely to annual climatic/hydrologic conditions during a time of steady groundwater pumping between 2006 and 2024.